AI for Humans: Designing the Judgement Layer

 Feels productive.
 Looks impressive on a dashboard.
 But gradually loses the ability to tell the difference between good work and fast work.

-Judgment-led business
+Judgement-led business

-Uses AI to free up time for the judgment calls that matter.
+Uses AI to free up time for the judgement calls that matter.
 Competes on knowing which problems are worth solving.
 Grows by reputation.
 Customers come because they want someone who understands their context, not just someone who is fast.

 Slower to scale.
 Harder to measure.
 But builds something that compounds over time and can't be easily copied by a competitor with the same tools.